 Protect the Liver

 By protecting the liver, you can keep yourself from appearing bruised and battered.
-One way to effectively do this is by limiting the amount of alcohol you drink or quitting your alcohol habit.
-This will ensure that the liver functions properly and can filter out the toxins in your body efficiently.
+One way to effectively do this is by limiting the amount of alcohol you drink or finding help for alcohol use disorder.
+This ensures that the liver functions properly and can filter out the toxins in your body efficiently.
 Liver damage is commonly associated with drinking heavily, so make sure to keep your liver healthy so that it lasts for many years.

 Symptoms That Affect You